psaisan/psaisan.github.io/index.md

 My formal background is in <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425"> Dynamical Systems, Control and Statistical Learning</a>, but my current focus is cancer and neurodegeneration research.
 I work at the intersection of computational biology, machine learning, and control theory toward cures.

-I hunt for a rare class of problems at the intersection of scientific discovery and actionable intervention for patients — translational inflection points where fundamental biological insight and data can be analytically harnessed to engineer therapeutic solutions.
+I hunt for a rare class of problems, translational inflection points at the intersection of scientific discovery and actionable intervention for patients.
+This is where fundamental biological insight and data can be analytically harnessed to engineer therapeutic solutions.

-## Mathematical Immunology; Bridging AI, Control Theory, & Biology:
+## Mathematical Immunology: Bridging AI, Control Theory, & Biology:

 The immune system is one of nature's most sophisticated adaptive control systems, and possibly the most promising frontier in the battle against cancer.
 It is a network of programmable molecular agents evolved for distributed adversarial engagement: each immune cell is a programmable molecular dynamical system, collectively giving rise to the astonishing emergent complexity and success of unified immune function.